ramoonmedeiro/Demographic-Data-Analyzer/README.md

 # Demographic-Data-Analyzer

-## In this project, it was necessary to import a database (adult.data.csv) and answer the following questions:
+In this project, it was necessary to import a database (adult.data.csv) and answer the following questions:

+## Questions:

 1) How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)
 2) What is the average age of men?